 In Alberta, approximately 8.2 million hectares (12.4% of the province as of 2010) are designated as protected.
-Environment Canada maintains 8 protected areas in Alberta, including 4 National Wildlife Areas (NWAs) and 4 Migratory Bird Sanctuaries (MBSs), comprising over 58 thousand hectares of the province's protected lands and waters.
+Environment and Climate Change Canada maintains 8 protected areas in Alberta, including 4 National Wildlife Areas (NWAs) and 4 Migratory Bird Sanctuaries (MBSs), comprising over 58 thousand hectares of the province's protected lands and waters.

 Long description for the Map

 Map showing the number of Environment and Climate Change Canada's protected areas in Alberta totalling 8 divided among 4 NWAs and 4 MBSs.

 The tables below contain information about the NWAs and MBSs shown on the map above.
 In addition to the name, year of establishment, and size of each protected area, the tables indicate how these sites fit into national and international networks of conservation areas.
 The following entities may be noted:

 |Canadian Forces Base (CFB) Suffield NWA||2003||44,999|

 |MBS Name||Year established||Size in hectares|

 |Red Deer MBS||1924||129|